 Get involved in the Greater Manchester Good Employment Charter

-The Charter (opens in a new tab) is a voluntary membership and assessment scheme, which aims to elevate employment standards in Greater Manchester (GM).
+The Good Employment Charter is a voluntary membership and assessment scheme, which aims to elevate employment standards in Greater Manchester (GM).
 Guidance for reopening the workplace with Good Employment in mind, including government guiding principles, essential resources and support from partner organisations.

 It is built around the following themes:

-- Secure work -Research by Citizen’s Advice (CA) suggests some four and a half million people in England and Wales are in insecure work.
+- Secure work - Research by Citizen’s Advice (CA) suggests some four and a half million people in England and Wales are in insecure work.
 Their work states that over 2.3 million people are working variable shift patterns, with an additional 1.1 million people on temporary contracts and further 800,000 are on zero hour or agency contracts.

-- Real Living Wage - According to the Living Wage Foundation, 93% of companies reported they had gained as a business after becoming a Real living wage employer (opens in a new tab).
+- Real Living Wage - According to the Living Wage Foundation, 93% of companies reported they had gained as a business after becoming a Real living wage employer.

 - Inclusive recruitment - Employers that have fair and flexible working and recruitment practices are more productive, and more innovative.
-For further recruitment support post Covid-19 visit Employ GM (opens in a new tab)
+For further recruitment support post Covid-19 visit Employ GM.

 - Employee health and wellbeing - The mental and physical wellbeing of Greater Manchester’s workforce is fundamental to the development of good employment across the city region.